Cre3pyBlaze/Cre3pyBlaze/README.md

 ## _Personal Information_
 _I am currently pursuing a degree in **Computer Engineering** and come from a devout Muslim family.
 My love for technology began in childhood, and I took my first career steps while still in 8th grade.
-What started as a fascination has grown into a full-fledged career in Cybersecurity._
+What started as a fascination has grown into a full-fledged career in **Cybersecurity**._

-_Over the past three years, I’ve been actively engaged as a Bug Bounty Hunter and Cybersecurity Researcher, identifying vulnerabilities and protecting systems.
+_Over the past three years, I’ve been actively engaged as a **Bug Bounty Hunter** and **Cybersecurity Researcher**, identifying vulnerabilities and protecting systems.
 My journey so far has been both challenging and rewarding, and I am continually striving to hone my skills._

 ## _Learning_